Magic spells and witches’ brews have been part of humanity since the dawn of time.

 Dark Magic vs. White Magic

 Although most witches aren’t practitioners, dark magic does exist.
-Creating a harmful potion or setting your mind to harming someone you feel deserves it is possible.
-Anything that can cause someone harm is considered dark magic.
+It’s possible to create a harmful potion or set your mind on harming someone.
+Any actions to intentionally cause harm are considered dark magic, and most witches avoid them.

 Dark magic is never worth the cost.